falabrasil/cmusphinx-br/README.md

-# CMU Sphinx - tutorial para treino de modelo acústico
+# CMU Sphinx - tutorial for training acoustic models

+[Paper](https://www.isca-speech.org/archive/IberSPEECH_2018/abstracts/IberS18_P1-13_Batista.html): **Baseline Acoustic Models for Brazilian Portuguese Using Kaldi Tools**
+A comparison between Kaldi and CMU Sphinx for Brazilian Portuguese was performed.
+Resources for both toolkits were developed and made publicly available to the community.
 According to CMUSphinx's [tutorial AM](https://cmusphinx.github.io/wiki/tutorialam/), the directory tree for new projects must follow the structure below: